raniaini/geocourse-webgis-project/README.md

 # geocourse-webgis-project

-This project is created by Rani Aini in Geocourse.id Fullstack Webgis Course
+This project is created by Rani Aini in Geocourse.id Fullstack Webgis